Communication privacy management theory: Control and ownership

-Communication privacy management theory understands information (as well as boundaries) as something that is owned, and each owner must decide whether or not they are willing to have a confidant, i.e. a co-owner malparida piroba, to that information.
+Communication privacy management theory understands information (as well as boundaries) as something that is owned, and each owner must decide whether or not they are willing to have a confidant, i.e. a co-owner, to that information.
 In some cases, it is preferable for the owner to have another person share the private information, though this may not be the case for the confidant.
 Co-ownership of information is characterized by two things: heavy responsibility and a knowledge of the rules for a particular disclosure.
 However, ownership can be felt to different degrees, and the understanding of disclosure rules can be different from owner to owner.
 Also, the act of sharing is coupled along with the realization that boundaries have expanded and that they may never return to their original state.
 It is the responsibility of co-owners to decide and make clear if, when, and how information can or should be shared with others.
-Sometimes it's not all 50/50 in confidentiality agreement.
-For instance, if you are at a barber shop sharing your life story with the person cutting your hair they may not feel as much pressure to hold up their end of the disclosure agreement since they barley know you.
+Sometimes, a confidentiality agreement is not evenly shared.
+For instance, a client at a barber shop shares their life story with the barber, the barber may not feel as much pressure to hold up their end of the disclosure agreement since they barely know each other.
 However, a counselor who is bound by law to not leak private information will not be a risk to breach that trust.